grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

   - Provide name and email as ID, choose hard-to-guess passphrase
   - Keypair artefacts in `$HOME/.gnupg` dir

-- Create a revocation certificate<br>
+- Create a revocation certificate
   `gpg --output revoke.asc --gen-revoke <ID>`

   - use the email as ID